epatel/pinch-objc/Readme.md

 Pinch makes it possible to download a specific file from within a ZIP file over HTTP/1.1

-This is the Objective-C implementation, including an iPhone project demo.
-Search for `Pinch_Example` in the zipzapper project to see its usage.
+This is the Objective-C implementation.
+There are two demo projects, zipzapper which is an iPhone project and zipcommander which builds a commandline tool.
+Search for `Pinch_Example` in the projects to see usages of pinch.

 Dependencies: [ASIHTTPRequest](http://allseeing-i.com/ASIHTTPRequest/), libz.dylib